MBTI Test: Your Complete Guide to Myers-Briggs Personality Assessment

 What Is the MBTI Test?

 The Myers-Briggs Type Indicator measures preferences across four dimensions.
 Developed by Katharine Cook Briggs and her daughter Isabel Briggs Myers in the 1940s, the test built on Carl Jung's theories about psychological types.
+For a broader look at the Myers-Briggs framework and its legacy, see our overview article.

-The four dimensions form the foundation of your type:
+The four dimensions form the foundation of your type.

 The 16 MBTI Personality Types